-The Children's Service budget deficit is offset by surpluses across all other Council service areas - which demonstrates the continuing effectiveness of actions being taken by service managers across the Council to manage budget pressures, and also the continued importance of Council-wide restrictions on non-essential expenditure.
+The Children's Services deficit is offset by surpluses across all other service areas - which demonstrates the continuing effectiveness of actions being taken by service managers with support and expertise from the finance service, across the Council to manage budget pressures, and the continued contribution of Council-wide restrictions on non-essential expenditure.
+The Council's continued commitment to strong financial management has provided the long-term financial resilience which is needed to cope with the challenging financial climate in which the Council is operating.